celestiaorg/docs/docs/nodes/validator-node.md

 There are two alternatives for quicker syncing.

-#### Statesync
+#### State sync

-Statesync uses light client verification to verify state snapshots from peers and then apply them.
+State sync uses light client verification to verify state snapshots from peers and then apply them.
 State sync relies on weak subjectivity; a trusted header (specifically the hash and height) must be provided.
 This can be found by querying a trusted RPC endpoint (/block).
 RPC endpoints are also required for retrieving